This website uses affiliate links which may earn a commission at no additional cost to you. As an Amazon Associate I earn from qualifying purchases.

 A great alternative for a language exchange in Spanish online is HelloTalk, a great app you can start using for free to talk to Spanish-speaking locals worldwide.
-I love this concept, as conversations become more than just a way to learn a language online, but also a cultural exchange.
+I love this concept, as conversations become more than just a way to learn a language online while also exchanging culture.

-When you make connections on the app, you can either write to each other, send voice notes, or have calls, which is the best way to practice speaking and to listen to conversational Spanish online for free.
-Just remember this is a language exchange and not a paid instructor, so you’ll also need to give your time freely in your own mother tongue, and be aware you aren’t being taught necessarily by a grammar expert, but rather a new friend also interested in improving their language skills.
+When you make connections on the app, you can either write to each other, send voice notes, or have calls.
+Just remember this is a language exchange and not a paid instructor, so you’ll also need to give your time freely in your own mother tongue and be aware you aren’t being taught necessarily by a grammar expert, but rather a new friend also interested in improving their language skills.

 Are you heading off on a trip soon?
-When you’ve stacked your phone with the best language learning apps, consider adding some of the best travel apps to better enjoy your travels.
+When you’ve stacked your phone with the best language learning apps, consider adding some of the best travel apps.